Climate Conscious Farmers Leading the Way

 We’re often treated as part of the problem rather than as part of the solution.
 A better strategy is to treat us as partners in conservation.
 That starts with understanding what motivates us as we grow the food that the world needs.

 Here in Uruguay, we’re developing special markets for the buying and selling of carbon credits.
-Automotive importers, par exemple, can sell cars and trucks with a package of carbon credits that render new vehicles “carbon neutral.”
+Automotive importers, for example, can sell cars and trucks with a package of carbon credits that render new vehicles “carbon neutral.”
 In this system, the sales price of a vehicle underwrites the sequestration of carbon in an amount equal to what the vehicle will emit in ordinary pollution during its lifetime.

 Most of these credits come from forestry production because trees are so good at removing carbon from the atmosphere.
 Farmers can do the same, if on a smaller scale.
 The crops on my farm remove carbon from the atmosphere all the time—and once I gain a simple and accurate way to measure their level of carbon sequestration, I may start to sell carbon credits.